Wallace-Watler/java-mcts/README.md

 and all players' actions are visible to everyone, and every action has a pre-determined effect on the state.
 Examples of games in this category are Tic-Tac-Toe (a.k.a.
 Naughts and Crosses), chess, and mancala.

 To use Closed Loop MCTS, you'll need to implement two interfaces: `VisibleState` and `DeterministicAction`.
-The provided implementations are `MCTSRP` and `MCTSTP`.
+These represent game states and actions, respectively.
+You can then use the provided algorithm implementations, `MCTSRP` and `MCTSTP`.

 ```java
 class MyState implements VisibleState<MyState, MyAction> {